 It is important to note that an increase in water storage capacity is considered beneficial only with a corresponding increase in water treatment capacity, as described in either Alternative 1 or 2.
 Increasing the storage capacity alone will not adequately address CBW's summer water shortage concerns.
 The treatment capacity of the plant should be great enough that the amount of water storage could be replenished in a reasonable time period, which would vary depending on the patterns of community water usage.
 To keep pace with peak water consumption, the water treatment plant needs the ability to treat water at a rate that is at least equal to the MDD.
 If not, the stored water volume, no matter how large, would gradually become depleted if the water consumption continued to exceed the water treatment capacity.
-However, if the treatment rate could keep pace with maximum demand, the stored volume could be maintained during periods of high water use and be refilled faster thereafter.
-As CBW experiences prolonged periods of high water usage during the summer, the ability to maintain and replenish the stored water volume is essential to avoiding water shortages.
+However, if the treatment rate could keep pace with maximum demand, the stored volume could be maintained during periods of high water usage during the summer, the ability to maintain and replenish the stored water volume is essential to avoiding water shortages.